-DIVERSITY AND INDEPENDENCE OF THE BOARD AT THE CLOSE OF THE 2020 ANNUAL GENERAL MEETING
+DIVERSITY AND INDEPENDENCE OF THE BOARD AT THE CLOSE OF THE 2021 ANNUAL GENERAL MEETING

-In these conditions, subject to approval of these proposals at the General Shareholders' Meeting, and considering that the Company no longer falls within the applicable scope of the procedure set out in Articles L. 225-27-1 et seq. of the French Commercial Code relating to the representation of employees on Boards of Directors, as presented above in section 5.2.2, at the conclusion of the Meeting, the Board will comprise 11 corporate officers.
-It would have four Independent Directors (i.e., 36.4%), two external Directors not qualifying as independent according to the criteria set out in the Afep-Medef Code, and five Directors representing the controlling shareholder who do not control a majority of votes on the Board of Directors.
+In these conditions, subject to approval of these proposals at the Annual General Meeting, the Board will comprise 14 corporate officers as of the close of the Meeting.
+It would have five Independent Directors (i.e., 36%), three external Directors not qualifying as independent according to the criteria set out in the Afep-Medef Code, and six Directors representing the controlling shareholder who do not control a majority of votes on the Board of Directors.

-46% of Board members (5/11) are women.
+43% of Board members (6/14) are women.